MGJvanGroeningen/aidm_assignments_21_22/assignment3/README.md

 https://archive.ics.uci.edu/ml/machine-learning-databases/00497/divorce.rar

-and unpack the .rar file in a `data` directory located in the directory containing the jupyter notebooks.
+and unpack the divorce.rar file in a `data` directory located in the directory containing the jupyter notebooks.